Novartis/YADA/src/site/markdown/params.md

 **Required**: No
 **Default**: `Parser.JDBC`
 **Accepted Values**: `Parser.JDBC`, `Parser.REST`, `Parser.SOAP`, `Parser.FILE`
 **Description**: **_For internal use only_**.
 This parameter is set internally to facilitate processing.
-It is only mentioned here as it is conveyed using the same `YADARequest` object in which other parameter values are stored, and may be noticed in the JAVA API.
+It is only mentioned here as it is conveyed using the same `YADARequest` object in which other parameter values are stored, and may be noticed in the Java® API.

 <a name="proxy"></a>